On Unitary Monodromy of Second-Order Ordinary Differential Equations: Estimating the Eigenvalues of Heun and Darboux Operators

-We highlight one subtlety with the two conjectures we have raised: Corollaries~\ref{cor:general_darboux} and~\ref{cor:general_heun} appear to give three real algebraic constraints on our problem---corresponding to each of the traces $\op{tr}(PQ)$, $\op{tr}(QR)$, and $\op{tr}(PR)$ being real---but the accessory parameter $B$ is defined by only \emph{two} independent real parameters.
+We highlight one subtlety with the two conjectures we have raised: Corollaries~\ref{cor:general_darboux} and~\ref{cor:general_heun} appear to give three real algebraic constraints on our problem---corresponding to each of the traces $\tr(PQ)$, $\tr(QR)$, and $\tr(PR)$ being real---but the accessory parameter $B$ is only a single complex parameter, with two real degrees of freedom.
 In the case of the Lam\'e equation, this mismatch is handled naturally by the result of Beukers (Proposition~\ref{prop:beukers}); if any two of the pairwise traces are real, the third follows.
-Thus, unitarity corresponds to two real algebraic constraints on two real parameters, and one expects a discrete set of solutions (as predicted in \cite[Conj.~1]{beukers2007unitary}).
+Unitarity thus corresponds to two real algebraic constraints on two real parameters, and one expects a discrete set of solutions (as predicted in \cite[Conj.~1]{beukers2007unitary}).

-We offer two pieces of evidence that a similar situation must hold in the general case, i.e., that Proposition~\ref{prop:general} (and thus Corollaries~\ref{cor:general_darboux} and~\ref{cor:general_heun}) can be strengthened to require only two pairwise traces to be real.
-First, we note that the argument underlying Conjecture~\ref{conj:conj2} relies on the equivalence between unitary monodromy and the existence of real-analytic solutions (Proposition~\ref{prop:prop3}), rather than on our trace conditions above.
-In turn, the WKB approach used to approximate real-analytic solutions in Conjecture~\ref{conj:conj2} gives rise to two real algebraic conditions at each order of approximation, just as in the Lam\'e case studied by Beukers~\cite[Conj.~1]{beukers2007unitary}.
+We offer two pieces of evidence that a similar situation should hold in the general case, i.e., that Proposition~\ref{prop:general} (and thus Corollaries~\ref{cor:general_darboux} and~\ref{cor:general_heun}) can be strengthened to require only two pairwise traces to be real.
+First, we note that the argument underlying Conjecture~\ref{prop:asymptoticlattice} relies on the equivalence between unitary monodromy and the existence of real-analytic solutions (Proposition~\ref{prop:prop3}), rather than on our trace conditions above.
+In turn, the WKB approach used to approximate these real-analytic solutions gives rise to two real algebraic conditions at each order of approximation, just as in the Lam\'e case studied by Beukers.

-Secondly, as we show shortly, numerical approximation offers strong, direct evidence of two facts: \begin{enumerate} \item The asymptotic values predicted in Conjecture~\ref{conj:conj2} correspond to unitary monodromy groups, despite the apparent mismatch of algebraic constraints discussed above. \item If one ensures that the traces $\op{tr}(P_0Q_0)$ and $\op{tr}(Q_0R_0)$ are real in the setting of Corollary~\ref{cor:general_heun}, then one consistently finds that the trace $\op{tr}(P_0R_0)$ is real within a small tolerance. \end{enumerate}
+Secondly, as we show shortly, numerical approximation offers direct evidence for two facts: \begin{enumerate} \item The asymptotic values predicted in Conjecture~\ref{conj:conj2} correspond to unitary monodromy groups, despite the apparent mismatch of algebraic constraints discussed above. \item If one ensures that the traces $\tr(P_0Q_0)$ and $\tr(Q_0R_0)$ are real in the setting of Corollary~\ref{cor:general_heun}, then one consistently finds that the trace $\tr(P_0R_0)$ is real within a small tolerance. \end{enumerate}

 To investigate these claims, we leverage our analytical results to numerically approximate eigenvalues of the Heun equation.
 In short, Corollary~\ref{cor:general_heun} (and thus Theorem~\ref{thm:verygeneral} itself) transforms the accessory parameter problem~\eqref{qs:app2} into the following rootfinding problem: